mennooo/orclapex-ig-set-items/README.md

 https://apex.oracle.com/pls/apex/f?p=115922:6

 ## Features
-* Set Primary Key values or other columns
+* Set primary key values or other columns based on selected row(s)
 * Two way data binding between columns and page items
-* Multiselection
+* Multiselection (update multiple rows at the same time)
-* Set grid selection based on item values
+* Set grid selection at page load based on item values
-* Disable page items for deleted or readonly columns
+* Disable page items for deleted rows or readonly columns

 ## Settings
 You can also find an explanation in the help section of the plugin.